swoosh/swoosh/README.md

 ### Production

 Swoosh starts a memory storage process for local adapter by default.
-Normally it does not harm being left around in production.
+Normally it does no harm being left around in production.
 However, if it is causing problems, or you don't like having it around, it can be disabled like so:

 ```elixir